 Exam Syllabus

-The Irish syllabus is designed to ensure that candidates can demonstrate proficiency in the technical and operational aspects of amateur radio as well as the regulations governing the amateur radio service in Ireland.
+The Irish syllabus is designed to ensure that candidates can demonstrate proficiency in the technical and operational aspects of

 Holders of the HAREC qualification are entitled to apply for an Amateur Station Licence in Ireland (and in many other countries).